Curriculum Vitae

 Publication of the first edition of this website.
 New material included:

-An open letter to musicologists and A short introduction to krystals Work continues on the Music Toolbox.
-Joined the internet forum of the Society for Music Theory.
 Feedback is very important for developing ideas, but I was in the end disappointed by their lack of interest in new music.
 I left quietly in 2001.
-Photo |
+Photo

 2000